This document governs the privacy notice of our website https://aisbackgroundchecks.nz/

 Disclosure for Law Enforcement

-We do not sell, trade, or otherwise transfer to outside parties your Personal Information.
+We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
 This does not include trusted third parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.

 Under certain circumstances, we may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

-We may disclose your Personal Data if on reasonable grounds we believe that such disclosure is necessary to:
+We may disclose your Personal Data in the good faith belief that such action is necessary to:

 - To comply with a legal obligation